bocadilloproject/bocadillo/docs/discussions/deployment.md

 ## Running with Docker

 Bocadillo applications can easily be containerized to run in Docker containers.
-You can find an example `Dockerfile` in our [docker-example](https://github.com/bocadilloproject/docker-example) repo.
+You can find an example `Dockerfile` in the [docker-example](https://github.com/bocadilloproject/docker-example) repo.

 ## What about static files?